Research data management (148)#

 These slides were presented at the 2.
 SaxFDM-Beratungsstammtisch and delve into the strategic integration of Research Data Management (RDM) within research organizations.
 The Leibniz IOER presented an insightful overview of RDM activities and approaches, emphasizing the criticality of embedding RDM strategically within research institutions.
 The presentation showcases some best practices in RDM implementation through practical examples, offering valuable insights for optimizing data stewardship processes.

-Tags: Research Data Management, Data Stewardship
+Tags: Research Data Management, Data Stewardship, Include In Dalia

 Content type: Slides